 - (a) All development agreements shall be considered at a public hearing before the Planning Commission, which meeting shall be noticed in accordance with the requirements of Article 2, Chapter 2, Section 8-2.211 of this Title, and Section 65090 et seq, of the California Government Code.
 The notices required by this Section are in addition to any other notices required by law for other actions to be considered concurrently with the development agreement.
 At the conclusion of the hearing the Planning Commission shall make recommendation in writing to the Board of Supervisors.
-This recommendation shall include the Commission's determinations as to whether the proposed project: - (1) Is consistent with the objectives, policies, general land uses and programs specified in the General Plan and any applicable specific plan; - (2) Is compatible with the uses authorized in, and the regulations prescribed for, the zoning district in which the real property is or will be located; - (3) Is in conformity with and will promote public convenience, general welfare and good land use practice; - (4) Will not be detrimental to the health, safety and general welfare; - (5) Will not adversely affect the orderly development of property or the preservation of property values; and - (6) Will meet the intent of Section 8-5.202(a). - (b) This recommendation shall also include the Commission's reasons for its recommendation.
+This recommendation shall include the Commission's determinations as to whether the proposed project: - (1) Is consistent with the objectives, policies, general land uses and programs specified in the General Plan and any applicable specific plan; - (2) Is compatible with the uses authorized in, and the regulations prescribed for, the zoning district in which the real property is or will be located; - (3) Is in conformity with and will promote public convenience, general welfare and good land use practice; - (4) Will not be detrimental to the health, safety and general welfare; - (5) Will not adversely affect the orderly development of property or the preservation of property values: and - (6) Will meet the intent of Section 8-5.202(a). - (7) Is consistent with the findings required by Government Code 65302.9, see Section 8-2.306(ae). - (b) This recommendation shall also include the Commission's reasons for its recommendation.